 - Your cryptocurrency are stored with a third party.
 It’s incredible important you do research to the parties you store your cryptocurrency with, as as a rule of thumb: not your keys, not your crypto.

-- In case something happens to the third party (e.g. bankruptcy, a hack, shutdown of the exchange), there’s a change of losing your cryptocurrency.
+- In case something happens to the third party (e.g. bankruptcy, a hack, shutdown of the exchange), there’s a chance of losing your cryptocurrency.